Rested/RSurvA/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE.txt).

-For more technical details and step-by-step sequences, please visit our [How it Works](https://github.com/RSurvA/how-it-works) page.

----
+## Anything Else

-If you have any questions or need further assistance, feel free to open an issue.
+If you have any questions or want a feature feel free to open an issue.